 It's A Hard Life and Is This The World We Created from this show were released on disc 2 of the 2011 deluxe edition of The Works.
-Freddie's vocal flub in the former was patched in with the second night, and compression and reverb were added to the drums, creating a fuller sound.
+Freddie's vocal flub in the former was patched in with the second night, and compression and reverb were added to the drums.

 In 2015 Globo TV aired an hour long special commemorating the 30th anniversary of the festival, including clips of Under Pressure and Love Of My Life - both of which were not seen on the official release.
 One notable piece of commentary is from Brazilian singer Eduardo Dussek, who remarks (in Portugese) that families, rockers, and the metalhead headbangers all accepted the band."

 As mentioned above, a virtually complete video of the show has leaked into collectors' circles, although it is many generations from the master.
 The picture quality is acceptable, but the audio is far from great.
 Only a few seconds of Under Pressure are missing.

 As impressive as the sizes of these audience were, they were far from the largest ever at a concert in Rio.
 An estimated 3.5 million people came to Copacabana Beach on New Year's Eve in 1994 when Rod Stewart was playing, the largest audience ever for a concert anywhere in the world - although, to be realistic, not everyone was there to see the show, considering which day of the year it was.